GOTAM672/FireFlyBlogs/content/posts/GSoC-Week1.md

 #### Deliverables:

 To create a new system panel, I created a new folder name `system` inside `gnome-control-center/panels` folder.
-Below is the strucure of files and folders inside `system` folder
+Below is the structure of the files and folders inside `system` folder

 ![](structure.png)

-- `gnome-system-panel.desktop.in` is a new dektop file for <b>system</b> panel which need to be install into the system path to load the panel.
+- `gnome-system-panel.desktop.in` is a new desktop file for the system panel which needs to be installed into the system path to load the panel
-- `org.gnome.Settings-gear-symbolic.svg` file provide gear symbolic icon to new system panel.
+- `org.gnome.Settings-gear-symbolic.svg` file provides a gear symbolic icon to the new system panel.

 Also modified `gnome-control-center/panels/meson.build` , `gnome-control-center/shell/cc-panel-list.c` , and `gnome-control-center/shell/cc-panel-loader.c` files.